Parallel Painting

 • Caulking — Gaps between face frames and walls need to be sealed for a finished look.

-A contractor who quotes $2,500 for a full kitchen refinish isn’t doing most of these steps.
+A contractor who quotes an unusually low shortcut price for a full kitchen refinish is usually not doing most of these steps.
 They might sand lightly, prime once, and paint twice.
 It’ll look acceptable for a few months.
 Then the adhesion failures start.

 4. Application Method